4 Year Rule

 We may not get to Portugal this year, but a touch of Portugal is stopping by this weekend.
 An Azores high I understand.
 Fry an egg on the bonnet of the car stuff, but not my own car of course!
 Scorching temperatures on the way.
 People grappling for the last packet of burger buns in the Lidl aisle and dusting down the barbie.
 Bring it on please as it will be a very welcome change.
 Plus, the Euros are starting.
 So, we will have sun, football, burgers and throw in a few beers it’s all sounding very fantastic.

 I will sprinkle in a bit of tax to make things even more exciting!
-Over the last two weeks, we looked at Bookkeeping as an Investment in your business.
-In case you missed it click here for last week's blog.
+Over the last two weeks, we looked at Bookkeeping is an investment in your business.

 This week we are going to look at the four-year rule.
 We will look at;

 - Action required

 What is it?

 It’s a rule in tax law that means a taxpayer can only go back 4 years to claim a tax refund.
 So, if you are due money back from Revenue you can claim for the last 4 tax years.
 As we are now in 2021 you can make tax refund claims for

 If you think you have a refund for 2017 you have until the end of this December to get it.
 Come 1 January 2022 you will not be able to claim a tax refund for 2017, as you will be outside the 4 year timeframe.
 To make a claim you will need to submit a Tax Return.
 Those of us who are

 - Self-employed – sole traders or partners in partnerships or

 - Have investment income like rents, dividends, share options or